Organize my Investigation

 Often students will provide basic facts about things related to their investigation.
 However, information that is not clearly related to the hypothesis or to scientific reasoning within the discussion / conclusion should not be included.

-A hypothesis predicts the effect that a change purposely made in the independent variable will have on the dependent variable.
-The hypothesis should make a statement about what the student thinks will happen.
-The hypothesis should state why the student thinks this will happen (“because…”).
+The “Prediction” should be a statement about what the investigator thinks will happen in their investigation, the effect that a change purposely made in the independent variable will have on the dependent variable.
+The hypothesis part should state why the investigator thinks this will happen (“because…”).

 Sample format: I think (independent variable) will affect (dependent variable) and I expect (predicted result) because (describe the scientific reasons of why you expect this relationship between the variables.
 Include scientific concepts that relate to this prediction).